shahshivam058/Software-Engineering/data_structure_and_algo/array/sliding_window/sliding_window.md

 Longest Substring with Same Letters After Replacement: Find the longest substring with the same letters after replacing up to k letters.
 The window expands, and if the number of replacements needed exceeds k, it contracts.

+How Sliding Window Works with Strings
+Basic Idea: The technique involves moving the right pointer to expand the window until it violates a condition, then moving the left pointer to shrink the window until the condition is satisfied again.
+Alternatively, for fixed-size windows, the window slides one character at a time.

+Data Structures: A hash map (or dictionary) is commonly used to track the frequency of characters within the current window, which helps in checking conditions quickly.

+Types:

+Variable-Size Window: Used for problems like finding the longest or shortest substring that meets a condition (e.g., longest substring without repeating characters).

+Fixed-Size Window: Used for problems like finding all anagrams of a string, where the window size is fixed to the length of the pattern.

+Key Concepts for Dynamic Sliding Window
+In dynamic sliding window problems, the window size changes based on certain conditions.
+The goal is to find a substring that meets specific criteria (e.g., longest substring without repeats, smallest window containing all characters of another string).
+The process involves:

+Expanding the window by moving the right pointer to include new elements.

+Shrinking the window by moving the left pointer when the condition is violated, until the condition is satisfied again.

+Tracking window state using a data structure (e.g., hash map, set) to efficiently check conditions.

+Updating the result (e.g., max length, min length) during the process.

+Common Mistakes During Shrinking
+Incorrectly updating the data structure: When shrinking, you must remove elements from the left and update counts or sets accordingly.
+Forgetting to do this can lead to incorrect state checks.

+Shrinking too much or too little: The shrinking loop should continue until the condition is just satisfied again.
+Stopping too early or too late can miss optimal windows.

+Misjudging the condition: The condition for shrinking must be clearly defined.
+For example, in "Minimum Window Substring", you shrink only when the window has all required characters, but in "Longest Substring Without Repeating Characters", you shrink when a duplicate is found.

+Step-by-Step Guide to Shrinking
+To avoid messing up, follow these steps:

+Define the condition: Clearly understand what condition must be true for the window to be valid.
+Also, know what violates it.

+Initialize pointers and data structures: Set left = 0, and use a dictionary or set to track characters in the window.

+Expand the window: Move right one step at a time, updating the data structure.

+Check for violation: After each expansion, check if the condition is violated.
+If so, proceed to shrink.

+Shrink the window: While the condition is violated (or until it is no longer satisfied), move left to the right, updating the data structure by removing elements.
+Ensure you update any related variables (e.g., counts, flags).